mfaytak/ntulect/lecture1.md

 Ease and being well-established can create a "false sense of security": property measured in one study might not be suitable for further exploration of related sounds

-* Hand-picking and  of a large set of features often needed at this stage
+* Hand-picking and testing of a large set of features often needed at this stage (it took years to develop VOT, for example)

 ## References {.bib}

+Abramson, A., & Whalen, D. (2017).
+Voice Onset Time (VOT) at 50: Theoretical and practical issues in measuring voicing distinctions. <i>Journal of Phonetics</i> 63, 75-86.

+Cho, T. & Ladefoged, P. (1999).
+Variation and universals in VOT: evidence from 18 languages. <i>Journal of Phonetics</i> 27(2), 207-229.

+Garellek, M. (2019).
+Acoustic discriminability of the complex phonation system in !Xóõ.
+<i>Phonetica</i> 77(2), 1–30. <a href="https://doi.org/10.1159/000494301">DOI</a>

+Keating, P., Kuang, J., Garellek, M., Esposito, C. & Khan, S. (n.d.)
+A cross-language acoustic space for phonation distinctions.
+Unpublished manuscript, UCLA. <a href="https://linguistics.ucla.edu/people/keating/Keating-etal_2019_ms.pdf">PDF</a>

+Liberman, A., Delattre, P. & Cooper, F. (1952).
+The role of selected stimulus variables in the perception of the unvoiced stop consonants. <i>Amer J. Psychol.</i> 65, 497.

-Lisker, L. and Abramson, A. (1964).
+Lisker, L. & Abramson, A. (1964).
 A cross-language study of voicing in initial stops: acoustical measurements. <i>Word</i> 20, 384-422.

+Löfqvist A. & Yoshida H. (1981).
+Laryngeal activity in Icelandic obstruent production. <i>Nordic J Linguistics</i> 4, 1–18.

+Stetson, R. H. (1951). <i>Motor phonetics.</i> Amsterdam: North-Holland Publishing Company.